Architecting the language systems and AI narratives that define the modern user experience.

 • Align engagement levels with business priorities

-The framework outlined four levels of engagement:
+The framework includes four levels of engagement:

 1. Leading – Content Design owns the strategic direction and is the primary stakeholder